dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

     connection.dialect = org.hibernate.dialect.PostgreSQLDialect
 	connection.driver_class = org.postgresql.Driver

-	# "db" maps to service name defined in Docker-compose
+	# "db" maps to service name defined in Docker Compose
-	# "dhis2" maps to POSTGRES_DB defined in Docker-compose
+	# "dhis2" maps to POSTGRES_DB defined in Docker Compose
 	connection.url = jdbc:postgresql://db/dhis2

-	# maps to POSTGRES_USER environment variable in Docker-compose.
+	# maps to POSTGRES_USER environment variable in Docker Compose.
 	connection.username = dhis

-	# maps to POSTGRES_PASSWORD environment variable in Docker-compose.
+	# maps to POSTGRES_PASSWORD environment variable in Docker Compose.
 	connection.password = dhis

-To run this file with Docker compose, execute the following command:
+To run this file with Docker Compose, execute the following command:
-`Docker-compose -f /pathToDockerComposeFile up`
+`docker-compose -f /pathToDockerComposeFile up`

 or, if the file is on your current directory:
-`Docker-compose up`
+`docker-compose up`

-**Outcome**: Docker-compose will start 2 containers for you, db and web and when tomcat fully starts up, you will be able to reach DHIS2 at http://localhost:8080.
+**Outcome**: Docker Compose will start 2 containers for you, db and web and when tomcat fully starts up, you will be able to reach DHIS2 at http://localhost:8080.
 The database will be empty, so you will have a clean DHIS2 instance.

-To destroy the instance, run `Docker-compose down`.
+To destroy the instance, run `docker-compose down`.
-### DHIS2 with pre-populated postgres database using Docker-compose
+### DHIS2 with pre-populated postgres database using Docker Compose

 To achieve this, you will need an SQL file with the schema and data you want to pre-populate postgres with.
 You will attach that file to postgres container as a volume.
-Here's an example of the `Docker-compose.yml` file.
+Here's an example of the `docker-compose.yml` file.

     version: '3'
 	  services: